-Over time I have worked with folks who insisted on my building them a website before they had a clear action plan and goals for their business.
+Over time I have worked with folks who insisted on my building them a website before they had a clear action plan for their business.
 The felt they needed a website “to get started” on their business, as if a website would generate income without figuring out ahead how people would find the site and what they would do when they got there.

 I recently took two of those sites down.

 If you are thinking of starting a new business, I recommend that you take the following steps prior to building your website:

 First of all, a website is a marketing tool the same way a business card is.
 It won’t bring you business unless you work it.
 And “how to work your business” is what a business plan is all about.
 If you outline your business strategy ahead of time, you’ll have all your content ready to go when it’s time to build your site and start your social media accounts.